patjoly/geo-gpx/README.md

 ## Methods

-- waypoints( integer or name => 'name' )
+- waypoints( $int or name => $name )

     Returns the array reference of waypoints when called without argument.

-Optionally accepts a single integer refering to the waypoint number from waypoints aref (1-indexed) or a key value pair with the name of the waypoint to be returned.
+    With an argument, returns a reference to the waypoint at integer index _$int_ (1-indexed) or whose `name` field is an exact match with _$name_.
+Returns `undef` if none are found (no exception raised) such that this method can be used to check if a specific point exists.

 - waypoints\_add( \\%point \[, \\%point, … \] )